Helping to grow STEM in Eastern Oregon!

 She holds a Masters in Science Education from Oregon State University.

 Julie has a breadth of experience as a scientist, an educator and a community organizer.
 She began her career in fisheries research and microbiology and later taught math and science at the secondary level as a classroom teacher.
 As a resident of eastern Oregon since 1999, Julie is dedicated to the success of rural communities through thriving schools and local economies.
-During her years in La Grande, she has worked on a range of local and regional collaborative projects both as a volunteer and through local food systems development work.
+During her years in La Grande, she has worked on a range of local and regional collaborative projects both as a volunteer and through local food systems development and STEM education and workforce development.

 She holds a Masters in Teacher Education from Eastern Oregon University and a Bachelor of Science degree in Zoology from the University of Idaho.